rhansen2/dyndao/README.md

 * Postgres
 * CockroachDB

-If you intend on working with MySQL, please be sure to check out (as in, `git checkout`) the 'columntype' branch for github.com/go-sql-driver/mysql.
-Support for additional database drivers is planned.
 If you encounter problems using dyndao with any of the currently supported databases, please feel free to file a detailed issue.

 dyndao started out due to the fact that Go lacks a 'very dynamic' ORM, and the author had some requirements for dynamic schemas and a vision for multiple